astaileyyoung/Visage/README.md

 ## Contributing
-Contributions are welcome!
+Contributions are welcome.
 If you have ideas for features, improvements, bug fixes, or just want to get involved, please open an issue or pull request.

 I am not a professional software developer, so any help—whether it’s code, documentation, testing, or suggestions—is appreciated.
 If you are new to open source or need guidance, feel free to ask questions in issues.

-If you use Visage, we encourage you to share your benchmarking results!
+If you use Visage, we encourage you to share your benchmarking results.
 Open a [Benchmark Results Issue](https://github.com/astaileyyoung/Visage/issues/new?template=benchmark-results.yml) using the template and help build a performance database for different GPUs and systems.

 You can find the benchmark.py script in /scripts.
 Simply run the script and it will download the sample videos, perform detection/embedding, and spit out a file with the results.
 This file can then be uploaded through the aforementioned template.